Astonishing Facts About Rainforests

 Rainforests act like a global thermostat.
 They absorb and release so much heat that it regulates temperatures and weather patterns around the world.

-35. A Basin of Water
+35. A Massive Basin Of Water

 The Amazon Basin contains 1/5 of the world’s fresh water.

-34. Between the Tropics
+34. Between The Tropics

 A rainforest forest is not necessarily a tropical rainforest.
 To be a tropical rainforest, it must lie between the Tropic of Cancer and the Tropic of Capricorn, receive rainfall regularly throughout the year (a minimum of 80 inches), and remain free of frost all year.

-Wikimedia Commons
+Thomas Schoch, Wikimedia Commons

 33. That’s Really Wet!